 Musicians in Live Shows

-If the instrument is already outfitted with a pickup, simply hook up an instrument adapter cable to your bodypack transmitter.
-The instrument’s output is probably a 1/4" jack, but the input of the transmitter may be 3.5mm, TA4, TA5, or another one of many others.
+If you’re micing acoustic instruments without built-in electronics, they’ll need a wireless instrument microphone along with the appropriate bodypack and clip-mount.
+If the instrument is already outfitted with a pickup—such as a guitar, bass, or synth—no microphone is needed.
+Simply hook up the instrument cable from your instrument to your bodypack transmitter using the correct adapter for your situation; most instruments use a 1/4" jack for output, but the input of the transmitter may be 3.5mm, TA4, TA5, or another one of many others.

 Singers in Live Performances

-If the singer happens to be keen on dancing, opt for a headset or earset microphone.
-Both will bestow freedom to roam about the stage with both hands free!
+If the singer has a choreographed routine or needs their hands to be entirely free during the performance (think Bad Bunny or early 00s Brittney Spears), opt for a headset or earset microphone.
+Both will bestow freedom to roam about the stage hands free!

 Performers in Theater Productions

-It’s quite comical imagining each actor and actress in a play with a handheld mic in every scene—forget about believability and impassioned delivery!
 When using mics on performers in plays, comedy troupes, and musicals, the microphones need to be heard and not seen.
 Lavalier mics are the easiest to hide, while earsets and headsets offer the best positioning for minimized stage bleed with maximum direct sound from the mouth.
+One of the most popular models used in theaters is the Countryman B6 Omni Lavalier Mic.

 On-Camera Subjects